TuyentranDA/TuyentranDA/README.md

 ## Hi there!

-I'm Tuyen, a self-taught data analyst from 🇲🇾 Vietnam.
+I'm Tuyen, a self-taught data analyst from vn Vietnam.

 ### ✨ About Me in 30 Secs ✨
 - 👩🏻‍💻 Machine Engineer turned data analyst